 In the last many years, I have shared three places that I can call home, the South Island of New Zealand, Alaska, and the Pacific Northwest.
 Photographing in these areas has kept me constantly surprised at what might appear unexpectedly during the course of a day.
 The flip side of this surprise, I suppose, is a state of openness to chance encounters that often provide my most satisfying images.

-In the last year, my photographs have appeared in articles on various websites and printed material, including The Lonely Planet, Alaska Magazine, The Huffington Post, Seattle PI, Houston Chronicle, among several others.
+In the last year, my photographs have appeared in articles on various websites and printed material, including The Lonely Planet, Alaska Magazine, The Huffington Post, The Guardian, Seattle PI, Houston Chronicle, among several others.
 Some of my shots are temporarily contracted to Getty Images and are subject to the restrictions therein, though may still be purchased as numbered fine art prints.
 As to the rest of my images, they are my exclusive property and may not be copied, downloaded, reproduced, transmitted, manipulated or used in any way without my expressed written consent.
 If you are interested in licensing a specific photo or commissioning a project, send an email to: email@example.com.